 Virginia State University awards graduate assistantships annually to students who have demonstrated exceptional promise and achievement.
 In order to be eligible for the Graduate Sport Management Graduate Assistantship students must have an overall undergraduate GPA of 3.0.
-These assistantships provide a stipend of \$4500.00 to instate students, and \$10,000 to out-of-state students per academic year.
+These assistantships provide a stipend of \$4500.00 to in-state students, and \$10,000 to out-of-state students per academic year.
 Recipients are required to work 15 hours per week under the supervision of a qualified full-time graduate faculty members in the Department of HPER at Virginia State University.
-A committee of graduate faculty members in the Department of HPER along with the Sport Management Program Coordinator will select the award recipients.
+A committee of graduate faculty members in the Department of HPER at Virginia State University.
+Students will select the award recipients.
 Students must maintain a G.P.A. of 3.00 to renew their assistantships from semester to semester.